Scottish investment trusts could move south on 'Yes' vote in referendum

 Trends among investment trusts, listed vehicles which can themselves own shares in other companies, thus allowing a diversified holding while limiting transaction costs, typify increased corporate caution heading into Thursday's Scottish independence vote.

-Banks such as Lloyds and RBS have spoken of relocating from Edinburgh if Scotland goes independent and the investment trust sector could be another loss to Scotland, given the 41 trusts incorporated there, which manage a collective 23 billion pounds ($37.3 billion), are all listed in London.
+Banks such as Lloyds and RBS have spoken of relocating from Edinburgh if Scotland goes independent and the investment trust sector could be another loss to Scotland, given the 41 trusts incorporated there, which manage a collective 23 billion pounds, are all listed in London.

 In the event of a "Yes" vote, trusts could opt to relocate to England, a move one of the largest, the 2.5 billion pound Alliance Trust, which serves savers as well as shareholders, has already positioned for.